milvus-io/milvus-docs/CONTRIBUTING.md

 ## What contributions can I make?

 Basically anything you can think of to improve our documentation and make it more user friendly!
-Below are some straighforward exmaples:
+Below are some straightforward examples:

 - Fix a typo or a grammatical error.